muehmar/pojo-extension/README.md

 # Pojo Extension

-Generate useful boilerplate code for pojos.
+Generate useful boilerplate code for immutable pojos.
 This annotation processor creates an extension class with some useful features to extend the pojos like the SafeBuilder.

 This annotation processor does intentionally not modify the AST of the pojo like Lombok.
-The features are used by delegating method calls in the pojo to the extension class.
-This needs to be done once, any update in the pojo is automatically updated in the extension class by the processor.
+The features are automatically added to the pojo by extending the generated extension class.

-This annotation processor is designed for simple immutable pojos, whose attributes are either required or optional.
-Some features may also be used for more complex data structures.
+This annotation processor is designed for simple immutable pojos, whose attributes are either required or optional, but the processor may also be used for more complex data structures.

 Currently the extension class contains the following features: